-Because of the onset of the Coronavirus, it is becoming more common for individuals to wear masks.
-Not only for professions where they are required to but in the public as well.
+Due to the onset of the Coronavirus, it is becoming increasingly common for individuals to wear masks.
+Not only for professions where they are required to do but also in public areas as well.
 Individuals working in helping professions are now being required to wear masks a large majority of the time.

 Can wearing a mask affect your hearing?
-In my experience, auditory or hearing is the sense most affected by this new practice.
+In my experience, auditory or hearing is the sense that is the most affected by this new practice.

 Personally knowing several people who have had to adjust to this new barrier, I can say it has become much harder to understand what everyone else is saying.
 According to research, 80% of survey respondents of people who are hard of hearing had difficulty communicating with face masks.
 Although masks are being used to protect us, it is now more difficult than ever for people with hearing loss to engage in conversation or understand what is being said.

 Necessity is the mother of invention.

 Although speaking louder and articulating seems like something we should all do, it is not a consideration that many have had for the hearing-impaired individuals in our community.
-With that in mind, I created this downloadable, printable sign.
-Click here.
+With that in mind, I created this downloadable, printable sign for those who experience difficulty hearing.

 My inspiration for the idea came from my aunt.
-She has been struggling to hear and understand others, even more so lately, and she asked for my help in solving her dilemma.
-She feels like a broken record, always asking others to speak louder.
-I wanted to do something to help not only my aunt but anyone in the deaf and hard of hearing community who might benefit from this.
+She had been struggling to hear and understanding others, even more so lately, and she asked for my help in solving her dilemma.
+She felt like a broken record, always asking others to speak louder.
+I wanted to do something to help not only my aunt but anyone in the deaf and hard of hearing community who may benefit from this.

 In these uncertain times, if we can help each other, we should.
-Just remember, be kind, patient and most of all, be human.
+Always remember, be kind, patient and most of all, be human.